3dgeo-heidelberg/etrainee/course/module4/module4.md

 ### Use Cases and Data

-In the research-oriented case studies, this module uses [LINK WILL BE ADDED]().
+In the research-oriented case studies, this module uses the sataset [Tundra vegetation monitoring in Krkonoše Mountains](../data_usecases/usecase_grasses_krkonose.md).

 ### Start the module